Clair Omar Musser: Compositions

-Those pieces remain standard repertoire for students and professionals alike.
-Musser assigned an opus number to 10 works at a time, and then began a new set.
-Since we know of works up to opus 11, it can safely be assumed that over 100 works have been lost.
-Musser was known to be somewhat disorganized and careless in certain matters, and with his etudes he would simply write one for a student, hand out the original, and think nothing more of it.
 Two of Musser's other surviving works are arrangements from his marimba orchestras.
 Rosales' "Bolero" from the 1933 Century of Progress Orchestra, and Saint-Saëns' "Piano Concerto no. 2" from a 1942 performance by a 160-piece marimba orchestra at Soldier Field in Chicago.

 Musser Grip

 Musser developed the Musser grip, a new technique for playing the marimba with four mallets that differed significantly from the already existing cross grip.
 The musser grip allowed for greater independence between individual mallets, and would later be modified into its modern form by Leigh Howard Stevens.

 Engineering and astronomy

 Musser entered into a career as a scientist after leaving Northwestern in the early 1950s.
 He moved to Southern California where began to do work in astronomy for Hughes and for NASA.
 He also developed classroom planetaria and other teaching materials which can be found at Cape Kennedy, the Air Force Academy, Griffith Observatory, and many schools and universities.
 Later he earned a doctorate in engineering from Oxford University.